RyanHopkins7/gif-search/README.md

 # Gif Search

-A website where gifs are stored and can be searched for
+A website where a user can search for gifs using the Tenor API